git/git.github.io/SoC-2016-Org-Application.md

 ## Why does your org want to participate in Google Summer of Code?

 With the exception of 2013, Git has participated in GSoC every year since 2007.
-We have appreciated not only the code contributions, but also the increased project visibility and the addition of new long-term contributors.
+We have appreciated not only the code contributions (both new features and internal refactoring to reduce the maintenance effort), but also the increased project visibility and the addition of new long-term contributors.
 We also believe strongly in helping students become comfortable contributing to open source in general, even if they do not